tkuanlun350/Tensorflow-SegNet/README.md

 # Tensorflow-SegNet
-Implement slightly different [SegNet](http://arxiv.org/abs/1511.00561) in tensorflow, successfully trained segnet-basic in CamVid dataset
+Implement slightly different (see below for detail) [SegNet](http://arxiv.org/abs/1511.00561) in tensorflow, successfully trained segnet-basic in CamVid dataset.

+Due to indice unravel still unavailable in tensorflow, the original upsampling method is temporarily replaced simply by deconv( or conv-transpose) layer (without pooling indices).
+You can follow the issue here: https://github.com/tensorflow/tensorflow/issues/2169 (The current workaround for unpooling layer is a bit slow because it lacks of GPU support.)

 for model detail, please go to https://github.com/alexgkendall/caffe-segnet